pabloinsente/pabloinsente.github.io/_posts/2020-03-10-the-adaline.md

     ADALINE accuracy: 99.50%

-After 12 runs, the ADALINE reached 99.5% accuracy, which is the *same accuracy that the perceptron achieved with 200 runs given the same data* (see "Perceptron training" section in "The Perceptron" chapter).
+After 12 runs, the ADALINE reached 99.5% accuracy, which is the *same accuracy that the perceptron achieved with 200 runs given the same data* (see "Perceptron training" section in [the perceptron post](https://pabloinsente.github.io/the-perceptron)).
 A massive reduction in training time.
 As I mentioned before, this is related to the fact that the ADALINE learns (i.e., update the weights) after each iteration, instead of only after makes a classification mistake as the perceptron.

 Examining the reduction in mean-squared-error at each time-step (**Chart 2**) reveals a trajectory where the error goes down really fast in the first few iterations, and then slow down as it approaches zero.